Nvidia CEO Jensen Huang on the Metaverse, permanent WFH, and accelerating raises

 GamesBeat: Do you think that gaming is going to come out of this pandemic as the number one form of entertainment?
 It’s going to surpass anything that’s a rival?

 Huang: Well, the world of entertainment and leisure is gigantic.
 When you combine it with all of the aspects of entertainment and leisure, going to movies or traveling or going to restaurants, staying in a hotel, skiing, it’s huge.
 All of the great areas of leisure are all going to be impacted, and there will be change.
 People will stay at home and more people will be hanging out on metaverses and I think that at-home entertainment will unquestionably be much, much larger in the future and be a larger percentage of the global entertainment and leisure budget.
-And so I think that’s a that’s probably a foregone conclusion at this point.
+And so I think that’s probably a foregone conclusion at this point.
 That’s my feeling.

 GamesBeat: What do you think of letting employees work out of their homes forever?